0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/High level/Penetration Testing.md

 # How much does cost a Penetration Test activity

-Generally, most application penetration tests average around 5 days, although they can vary from two days to six weeks for a single application.
+Generally, most application penetration tests average around 5 days, although they can vary from two days to six weeks for a single application [^1].
 Hourly rates vary, $200 to $300 per hour is generally what most penetration testing firms charge.

 Given an average project of 40 hours that is $250 per hour, that multiplies out to roughly a $10,000 price tag.
 I would estimate that 90% of application assessments are performed for between $4,000 and $30,000 [^pt-cost] .

 [^pt-cost]: [Preparing for an Application Penetration Test](../../Readwise/Articles/Alex%20Lauerman%20-%20Preparing%20for%20an%20Application%20Penetration%20Test.md); Alex Lauerman

 # External Resources